 FAQ pages are important website components, either as standalone sections or as part of navigation bars and footers.
 Having a strategic FAQ section allows you to respond to your customers’ search intent using particular keyword/s.

-This improves your SEO rankings because Google places a higher value on websites that are focused on helping users get the information they need.
+This improves your search engine rankings because Google places a higher value on websites that are focused on helping users get the information they need.
 For example, if you discover users’ search, how much are gym memberships?
 Then you can include this as part of your FAQs.
 Theoretically, this should drive highly targeted traffic to your website.

 You can create SEO-friendly FAQ pages by doing the following:

 FAQ pages are part of the customer journey.
-Each answer is a step down the buyers’ funnel, which is why adding internal links to nudge them along is crucial.
+Each answer is a step down the buyers’ funnel, which is why adding internal and external links to nudge them along is crucial.
 Internal links in FAQs must consider keywords and user intent.